OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/19 December 2001.md

 ## Notable Warnings & Predictions

 - Attacks on the group will continue regardless of the server chosen.
-- It is advised to choose based on instincts and server support capabilities rather than attack prevention.
 - **Noah** is described as "Extremely!!!" important in the present context.

 ---